voxpupuli/pypuppetdb/README.rst

 .. code-block:: bash

-   $ pip install -r requirements.txt
+   $ pip install -r test-requirements.txt

 This will install all the runtime requirements of pypuppetdb and the dependencies for the test suite and generation of documentation.